 Funeral Program Title Wording

-For example, the title or caption, which is usually prominently displayed on the cover of the program has a special type of wording.
-This can be "In Loving Memory", or "In Remembrance" or anything you choose that describes the way you want to honor your loved one.
-Here is a list of titles for remembering your loved one that you can select.
+Funeral program title wording is tells how you choose to honor your loved one.
+It can also tell what kind of service you are having.
+Titles to remember your loved one can be "In Loving Memory", "In Remembrance", "Forever in our Hearts", or anything you choose that describes the way you want to honor your loved one.
+You can also use titles such as "A Celebration of Life Service", "Homegoing Service", or "Memorial Ceremony".
+Here is a list of titles for remembering your loved one that you can use.

 Funeral Order of Service Wording